kristinemlarson/gnssrefl/README.md

 If the RINEX file for p041 is in your local directory, it will translate it.
 If not, it will check three archives (unavco, sopac, and sonel) to find it.
 This uses the hybrid translator.

+**Examples for different translators:**

-If you did install a fortran translator, the command would be:
+For a fortran translator, the command would be:

 <code>rinex2snr p041 2020 132 -translator fortran</code>